mark-me/mark-me.github.io/_pages/tutorials/mining-alices-wonderland/mining-alices-wonderland.md

                                  mutate(degrees_sentiment = degrees_sentiment + 22.5))
 ```

-Rotate petals of each sentiment lift so the coordinates correspond to the sentiment
+Then we calculate the coordinates for all of the petal points for the sentiment base (which is always 1) and the sentiment lift.

 ```r
 tbl_sentiment_petal <- tbl_persona_sentiments %>%